 A Brief History of How We Got Here

-Many speculate that the decision to pass the bill keeping the flag up was a blatant response by the Dixiecrats to sow their support of segregation.
-And then Dixiecrat Senator Strom Thurmond’s speech at the Centennial opening ceremony in a ball room adorned with Confederate flags, supports that speculation.
-Thurmond went on record that evening telling a whites-only crowd that nowhere in the U.S. Constitution “does it hint a purpose to insure equality of man or things (BURSEY, 2015).”
+Many speculate that the decision to pass the bill keeping the flag up was a blatant response by the Dixiecrats to show their support of segregation.
+And then Dixiecrat Senator Strom Thurmond’s speech at the Centennial opening ceremony in a ballroom adorned with Confederate flags supports that speculation.
+Thurmond went on record that evening telling a whites-only crowd that nowhere in the U.S. Constitution “does it hint a purpose to ensure equality of man or things (BURSEY, 2015).”

 No matter how we look at it, as innocent as raising the flag may have seemed it was wrong.
-Even Hollis was against it, but says that he didn’t argue in fear of upsetting the powers.
-So the flag went up without a resolution date of coming down and remained there for 38 years before Boycotts and a protest of more than 46,000 people on the State House lawn forced law makers to rethink their staunch stand on keeping atop of the State House (WILKINSON, 2015).
+Even Hollis was against it but says that he didn’t argue for fear of upsetting the powers.
+So the flag went up without a resolution date of coming down and remained there for 38 years before Boycotts and a protest of more than 46,000 people on the State House lawn forced lawmakers to rethink their staunch stand on keeping atop of the State House (WILKINSON, 2015).

 And moved directly in front of the State House to a Confederate Soldier memorial where it has been for the last 15 years.